 4 Essential Steps to Creating a Budget

 Creating a budget is like doing exercises that aren’t necessarily your favorites.
 It may not be the most fun, but it is necessary for your overall health and wellbeing.
 On the other hand, chronic stress is not good for our health.
-According to the American Psychological Association’s Stress in America 2019 report, about 60 percent of us say that money is a significant source of personal stress.
+According to the American Psychological Association’s Stress in America 2020 report, about 64 percent of us say that money is a significant source of stress, especially after the year we’ve just had.
 That’s why creating a budget (or as money expert Ellen Rogin prefers to call it “A values-based spending plan”) is so important.
 It lets us take control of our finances and in many ways, our health, our wellbeing and our future.

 Identify a Budgeting Tool

 Identifying a budgeting tool that works for you is a must.
 You can simply use a good old-fashioned notepad (we did this for many years), but it is certainly helpful to have something that will at the very least automatically do the math for you.
 That way you’re not spending valuable time repeatedly adding and subtracting the same numbers.

 The most important thing to look for in any tool that you use for creating a budget is that it lets you add and remove lines to fit your needs.
 It also needs to be able to recognize what you’ve added as part of its overall formula.

 We currently use the basic budgeting spreadsheet included with Excel.
 It’s simple and easy to use and lets us clearly see how much money we have coming in, how much we’re spending and what the difference is between the two.
 We do a spreadsheet for every month.
 This is budgeting at its most basic, but it’s free and it works.

 Other good, more comprehensive tools that make it easy to track daily expenses including credit card debt, investments, loans, etc are: